 Ready for some challenging twists and turns?
-Then you need to zigzag over to Lombard Street.
+Zigzag over to Lombard Street.
 This is one very crooked street and a hugely popular tourist attraction.

 Set between North Beach and Fisherman’s Wharf in the Russian Hill neighborhood, this 600-foot roadway features eight hairpin turns—enough to test the skills of even the best drivers.

 Don’t worry: The speed limit is just five mph, giving you plenty of time to take in the beautiful Victorian homes, gorgeous flower gardens, and picture-perfect vistas of San Francisco Bay.

 Fun fact: the colorful landscaped flowerbeds were actually built 100 years ago to smooth out the incline for both cars and pedestrians.